Blackhatt69/Poketwo-Autocatcher/README.md

 ## Alternatively You can invite Sierra too!
 [Invite link](https://discord.com/oauth2/authorize?client_id=696161886734909481&permissions=8&scope=bot%20applications.commands)(but i prefer only use pokename only)

 #### <b>Running the bot</b>
-To start up the bot for the first time, STAR THIS REPO then clone the repo by this link to your local machine or replit [click here](https://github.com/Blackhatt69/Poketwo-Autocatcher)
+To start up the bot for the first time, STAR THIS REPO then clone the repo by this link to your local machine or replit (wherever you wish) [click here](https://github.com/AkshatOP/Poketwo-Autocatcher.git)
-Once you have done that hit `npm install` in a console.
+Once you have done that hit `npm install` in console.

 ## **Specific Channel Support**
 If you want to run the bot so that it catches only in specific channels then Head over to LINE 17 of #index.js and fill the array with channel IDs of those channel you want to catch in.